Durmiand/Database-Project-MySQL/README.md

 # Database-Project-MySQL
-A Pharmacy Project using MySQL database
+A Pharmacy modeling project using MySQL database.